 This is not a loop-style trail, so you will need to either walk the entire boardwalk and then return from where you came or, alternatively, coordinate transportation for you and your family at the trail’s end.

 3. Visit the Canmore Nordic Centre

 The Canmore Nordic Centre Provincial Park is located 3.5 km from Canmore, just five minutes away by car.
-This is a historic park that was originally developed to host cross-country ski events for the 1988 Olympic Winter Games that has since been converted into a public-access nature area.
+This is a historic park that was originally developed cross country skiing events for the 1988 Olympic Winter Games that has since been converted into a public-access nature area.